elsassph/haxe-redux/README.md

 Unlike the HOC, this approach applies the mapped redux state as **state** values (only when it changes).

+**Note: it is strongly discouraged to use inheritance with classes implementing `IConnectedComponent`.
+Use React components composition instead!**

 ```haxe
 // Implement IConnectComponent and (optionally) simply declare your state mapping function.
 // No need to wrap your React view with Redux's connect function!